ayushGHub/EyeSAC/README.md

 ## Constraints:
 1. Uploaded CSV file and video names:
 	-	Should be unique
 	-	Should not contain underscores (_)
 	-	Data files: Should not contain hyphens (-)
 Reason: Row ID’s = “<prefix>_”+<file_name> (Therefore, file name obtained by split by _)
       [For video blocks, timeframe labels, add tag labels, combine video labels] Same data_filename will be used in screen video name (Split by -)
 2. File names for screen video:
 	-	screen-<player1_data_filename>-<player1_data_filename>.mp4
 Reason: To make line chart for appropriate players
 3. Screen video aspect ratio should be 16:9 (width:height)
 Reason: Line chart margins and dimensions are set as per video’s aspect ratio
 4. File names for player video:
 	-	player-<player_name>.mp4
 Reason: Identify player videos and get starting frame number to offset for heatmap
 5. For heatmap:
-a.
-Frame number from which heatmap starts = Minimum start time set amongst all player videos * fps
+	-	Frame number from which heatmap starts = Minimum start time set amongst all player videos * fps
-b.
-Total number of frames in the heatmap = Minimum video duration amongst all player videos * fps

-Feedbacks, feature requests, and contribution are welcome!
+	-	Total number of frames in the heatmap = Minimum video duration amongst all player videos * fps Feedbacks, feature requests, and contribution are welcome!

 ## Contributions: